Enzyme Kinetics and Mechanism

 - Active site: The region of the enzyme that binds to the substrate and catalyzes the reaction.

-- Substrate: The molecule that the enzyme catalyzes.
+- Substrate: The molecule that the enzyme acts upon.

-- Rate of reaction: The rate at which the substrate is converted to product.
+- Rate of reaction: The speed at which the substrate is converted to product.
+This is often expressed as the change in product concentration over time.

-- Turnover number: The number of substrate molecules that are converted to product per active site per second.
+- Turnover number (kcat): The number of substrate molecules converted to product per enzyme active site per unit of time (usually per second).

 Equipment and Techniques

-- Fluorimeter: A device that measures the fluorescence of light at a specific wavelength.
+- Fluorimeter: Measures the fluorescence of light at a specific wavelength, useful for reactions involving fluorescent molecules.

 Types of Experiments